 The powers of inspectors are subject to legal professional privilege.
 Information and documents created for the dominant purpose of obtaining or providing legal advice, or in contemplation of legal proceedings, do not have to be provided to an inspector (WHS Act, s 269).
 The same does not hold true, however, for the privilege against self-incrimination.
 The model WHS Act does not excuse a person from answering a question or providing a document or information on the grounds that the answer, document or information may incriminate the person or expose them to a penalty.
-However, the answer, document or information provided by the person is not admissible as evidence against that person in civil or criminal proceedings (other than proceedings for giving false or misleading information) (s 172).8
+However, the answer, document or information in civil or criminal proceedings (other than proceedings for giving false or misleading information) (s 172).8